NPA revokes licences of 40 OMCs

 “So, we’ve also been hard on people holding licences who didn’t have the correct requirements for holding those licences,” he said.

-The NPA boss assured industry players of the Authority’s commitment to sanitising the industry by weeding out the non-compliant to ensure those who obey the rules only operate.
+The NPA boss assured industry players of the Authority’s commitment to sanitizing the industry by weeding out the non-compliant to ensure those who obey the rules only operate.

 Dr Abdul-Hamid stated that the NPA, with Support from EOCO, constituted a committee to go after OMCs who had defaulted in payment of margins and levies.